 The committee shall also decide when the progress is sufficient to permit the student to commence with writing of the thesis.
 When the Supervising Committee is satisfied that research being conducted towards the thesis is near completion, it shall permit the scheduling of a defense in which the scholarly activity is presented first in a seminar, open to the public, which is then followed by a defense in a closed oral examination in front of the Supervising Committee (and any member of COGS that chooses to participate).
 Members of the committee will signify their permission by completion of GSBS Form 40 (Attachment H).
-The student and mentor are responsible for scheduling of rooms for seminars and oral examinations through the Graduate School Office (see Attachment I) and sends out announcements to all Graduate Faculty and students about upcoming public defenses.
+The student and mentor are responsible for scheduling a mutually agreeable time for the committee.
+The Academic Coordinator manages scheduling of rooms for seminars and oral examinations through the Graduate School Office (see Attachment I) and sends out announcements to all Graduate Faculty and students about upcoming public defenses.
 It is the responsibility of the student and mentor to submit Form 40, thesis abstract and student vita to the Academic Coordinator at least two weeks prior to the defense (see section VI.b).